mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 ##### 4.1.2.1 `OpenAIRequest_Extension` {#openairequest-extension}

-`OpenAIRequest_Extension` is an entity that can be used to extend the [GenAI Commons Request](/appstore/modules/genai/genai-commons/#request) object with optional and OpenAI specific parameters.
+`OpenAIRequest_Extension` is an entity that can be used to extend the [GenAI Commons Request](/appstore/modules/genai/genai-commons/#request) object with optional and OpenAI-specific parameters.
 Before the request is sent to OpenAI, the parameters from this extension are mapped into the request body if the object is associated to the `Request`.

 | Attribute           | Description                                                  |
 | ------------------- | ------------------------------------------------------------ |